phetsims/sun/doc/Checkbox.md

     * a _Voicing Name Response_ - must be unique, and ideally identical to the accessible name;
     * _Voicing Help Text Response_ - ideally indicating there are two available states.
 It is great if the accessible help text and Voicing help text are the same (options available to make them different, if needed);
 * **2 - Voicing:**
-    * Two _Voicing Context Responses_ - preferably identical to the accessible context responses;
+    * Two _Voicing Context Responses_ - should be identical to the accessible context responses;

-#### The Voicing experience of a checkbox can vary based input method and the Sim Voicing Options that are seletected in Preferences;
+#### The Voicing experience of a checkbox can vary based on input method and the Sim Voicing Options that are seletected in Preferences;
 * With keyboard input users:
     * Always hear voicing name response;
     * Can hear a voicing help text response;